 Dining Room Head Server $1 per day

-A 15% gratuity is automatically added to bar, beverage, wine and deck service tabs.
-You can check your account easily at any time with guest services.
+A 18% gratuity is automatically added to bar, beverage, wine, and deck service tabs.
+You can check your account easily at any time with guest services or on your television.

 Note that on the Australian and New Zealand Cruises these tips are included in the price, but the tips for the Servers will still be added to your account unless ou adjust them.

 Most things really are included in the cost of a Disney cruise.
 We have sailed with many different cruise lines as well as Disney.

 We can say that Disney is the only one that you feel isn’t continually asking for money as extras.
 This is one of the things that we enjoy about Disney cruise line.